thu-info-community/thu-info-app/README.md

 Please follow the [Contributing guidelines](CONTRIBUTING.md).

+## Commercial Use

+The source code is licenced under Business Source License 1.1, and is not allowed for commercial use unless explicitly granted by UNIDY2002 or after the Change Date arrives.

 ## Acknowledgement

 Great thanks to the [learnX](https://github.com/robertying/learnX) project, without referring to whose code the migration to React Native would never be as smooth.